City Opera Commissions

 We engaged the dazzling indigenous playwright Marie Clements, and the Juno-award winning composer Brian Current, to create our third commission, Missing.
 Set in the Downtown Eastside and along the Highway of Tears, it tells a story everyone knows, about a woman no one remembers.
 We presented public text-only workshops in Spring 2016 at the Native Education College and the DTES Carnegie Centre, with public piano-vocal workshops in February 2017 in Victoria and Vancouver.
 Missing was first made possible by an extraordinary creation grant of $127,000 awarded by The Vancouver Foundation in September 2015.

 The first performance, on 1 November 2017, was private, and by invitation to the families only.
 The public performances ran on 3, 5, 7, 9, and 11 November 2017 at the York Theatre.
 Immediately thereafter, it was given six performances at Pacific Opera Victoria.
 From the beginning this chamber opera was designed for small forces, portability, and touring.
+In 2019, Missing toured to Victoria, Prince George, and Regina, in a tour led by our partners at Pacific Opera Victoria.
+At February 2020, Missing has received 22 performances.

 We commissioned Margaret Atwood's first opera, Pauline.
 It is set at Vancouver in March 1913, in the last week in the life of the celebrated Canadian artist Pauline Johnson.
 This new chamber opera, with the kind assistance of numerous public and private donors -- and special thanks to the late Abraham Rogatnick and Kitty Heller -- was given in workshop in September, October and November 2013.